10 Best Herbal Tinctures For Overeating

 zingiber officinale tincture

-Zingiber officinale, commonly known as ginger, has been widely used in herbal medicine for its digestive and anti-inflammatory properties.
+Zingiber officinale, commonly known as ginger, has been traditionally used for its digestive benefits, and its herbal tinctures are often recommended for managing symptoms associated with overeating.

 3. Glycyrrhiza glabra